USA Banner

 Overview

-FTA’s SSO Program details the requirements that states must meet to oversee rail transit systems safety for passengers and workers.
-FTA’s SSO Program final rule, effective in April 2016, requires a strengthened SSO Program for oversight at rail transit agencies and provides greater authority for SSO Agencies (SSOAs) to oversee their transit agencies.
+FTA’s State Safety Oversight (SSO) Program details the requirements that states must meet to oversee rail transit systems' safety for passengers and workers.
+FTA’s SSO Program final rule, initially published in 2016 and updated in October 2024, requires a strengthened SSO Program for oversight at rail transit agencies and provides greater authority for SSO Agencies (SSOAs) to oversee their transit agencies.

 FTA provides federal funds through the SSO Formula Grant Program for states to develop and carry out SSO Programs, and FTA is required to certify each state’s program to ensure compliance.
 If a state fails to obtain certification for its SSO Program by the deadline, FTA cannot obligate any funds to public transportation agencies throughout that state until certification is achieved.